mnpqraven/qmk_firmware/users/othi/README.md

 - **ACCENT + ACCENT_CAP:**

-	Function row and Unicode characters
+	Function keys on the numrow and Unicode characters

 - **FNUM**